Let us know you are coming

 Cruise ships

-Maritime Traveller Processing Committee (MTPC) approval is required for cruise ships wanting to enter seaports other than the Ports of:
+Cruise ships require Maritime Traveller Processing Committee (MTPC) approval when they want to enter seaports

 - Sydney